Stepfather

-A stepfather or stepdad is a non-biological male parent married to one's preexisting parent.
+A stepfather or stepdad is a biologically unrelated male parent married to one's preexisting parent.

 A stepfather-in-law is a stepfather of one's spouse.
 Children from his spouse's previous unions are known as his stepchildren.

-Culture

-Though less common in literature than stereotypical evil stepmothers, there are also cases of evil stepfathers.

-In French, the term (Parâtre) refers to a wicked stepfather.
+In fiction

-They are generally portrayed as contemptuous, sometimes violent with their adopted children, such as in the fairy tales Eleonore, by R.J.P Toreille, published in France in 2018, who portrays the cruel and evil stepfather who abuses and traumatizes his stepdaughter in the heroine's own home.
-Or in The Gold-Bearded Man (in a plot usually featuring a cruel father) and The Little Bull-Calf.
+Though less common in literature than stereotypical evil stepmothers, there are also cases of evil stepfathers, such as in the fairy tales The Gold-Bearded Man (in a plot usually featuring a cruel father) and The Little Bull-Calf.
 One type of such tale features a defeated villain who insists on marrying the hero's mother and makes her help him trick the hero and so defeat him.
 Such tales include The Prince and the Princess in the Forest and The Blue Belt, although the tales of this type can also feature a different female relation, such as the stepsister in The Three Princes and their Beasts.